 CSG serves UHIP as the IV&V vendor and provides monthly and quarterly application, database and network security assessments; security source code scan and analysis and Minimum Acceptable Risk Standards for Exchange (MARS-E) 2.0 attestations.
 An RFP for IV&V and security services for UHIP was approved by CMS and FNS in the spring of 2019.
-This procurement is scheduled for the summer and fall of 2019 and should conclude no later than the second quarter FFY20.
+The procurement process is complete and a contract between the State and CSG will be provided to federal partners for review.